lammps/lammps/doc/src/fix_rigid_meso.rst

 .. note::

-   If you use the *infile* keyword and write restart files during a simulation, then each time a restart file is written, the fix also write an auxiliary restart file with the name rfile.rigid, where "rfile" is the name of the restart file, e.g. tmp.restart.10000 and tmp.restart.10000.rigid.
+   If you use the *inpfile* keyword and write restart files during a simulation, then each time a restart file is written, the fix also write an auxiliary restart file with the name rfile.rigid, where "rfile" is the name of the restart file, e.g. tmp.restart.10000 and tmp.restart.10000.rigid.
 This auxiliary file is in the same format described above.
-Thus it can be used in a new input script that restarts the run and re-specifies a rigid fix using an *infile* keyword and the appropriate filename.
+Thus it can be used in a new input script that restarts the run and re-specifies a rigid fix using an *inpfile* keyword and the appropriate filename.
 Note that the auxiliary file will contain one line for every rigid body, even if the original file only listed a subset of the rigid bodies.